 It would be shipped back to the labs in the U.S. This, I had reckoned would add a new dimension to my results beyond records, cross-referencing names from immigration papers, census details and electoral rolls.
 I would identify long-lost relatives and find family secrets.
 As a person of Filipino descent, I had wondered whether I really had Spanish or Chinese descent or European descent, or if the generations preceding myself had been told lies.

 The suspense of my results developed into a deep conspiracy as to my origins.
-Was there a possibility that I was Ashkenazi Jewish (also known as Sephardic Jews) or European Jewish?
+Was there a possibility that I was Ashkenazi Jewish or a Sephardic Jew?
 After all, the Spanish Inquisition beginning in 1478 (and lasting until 1834, some 356 years) forced millions to convert to Christianity to prevent expulsion from Spain.
 Was I even of Spanish descent at all?
 Not all those with Filipino heritage who have Spanish-sounding surnames are truly European.
 Spain ruled over the Philippines for over 400 years and in 1849, issued a decree standardising names and surnames so that Spanish subjects in the Philippines could be readily identified.

 There were other questions.
 Yes, we had Chinese ancestry but from where?
 And too, European descent, I had already found certificates noting birthplaces in Germany and France.
 I was expecting results showing French, German, Spanish, Filipino and Chinese, disregarding what that actually would manifest in a report.